elmunoz42/admin-theme-and-tools/README.md

 ### Plugin Goals and Description ###

 Admin Boss is a Wordpress Plugin that improves the website administrator's quality of life.
 The plugin provides common sense backend customizations for the Wordpress backend.
 For the client and account manager it provides a dashboard with Google Data Studio so that main KPIs are easily visible on the backend.
 It also provides a dashboard widget with useful project links as well as information about who else is logged in at the time.
-Finally, a top bar shortcut menu is made available to expedite important administrative tasks like accessing plugins, pages, posts, creating backups, syncing the database and activating/deactivating development plugins.
+Additionally, a top bar shortcut menu is made available to expedite important administrative tasks like accessing plugins, pages, posts, creating backups, syncing the database and activating/deactivating development plugins.
+Finally, it allows you to do some simple branding of the login page (This feature can be turned on or off).

 ### Objectives: ###